nswdpc/silverstripe-mailgun-sync/README.md

 $response = $email->send();
 ```

-The response will either be a MailgUn message-id OR a QueuedJobDescriptor instance if you are sending via the queued job.
+The response will either be a Mailgun message-id OR a `Symbiote\QueuedJobs\DataObjects\QueuedJobDescriptor` instance if you are sending via the queued job.

 ### Via API connector